moyano83/Designing-Data-Intensive-Applications/README.md

 ##### The RDF data model

-On the RDF data model, the subject, predicate, and object of a triple are often URIs (like <http://my-company .com/namespace#lives_in> instead of WITHIN).
-The reasoning behind this design is that you should be able to combine your data with someone else's data, and if they attach a different meaning to the word within or lives_in, you won't get a conflict because their predicates are different.
+On the RDF data model, the subject, predicate, and object of a triple are often URIs (like <http://my-company.com/namespace#lives_in> instead of
+WITHIN).
+The reasoning behind this design is that you should be able to combine your data with someone else's data, and if they attach a different meaning to the word within or `lives_in`, you won't get a conflict because their predicates are different.
 Something like avoiding collisions by using different namespaces.

 ##### The SPARQL query language